whipowill/d2-plugy-qol/README.md

 ### How To Install w/out Game Changes

-If you want to install these mods but you don't want any changes to the actual gameplay (none of the custom game changes):

-- Delete the ``C:/Games/Diablo II/Data/Global/`` folder.
+If you want to install these mods but you don't want any changes to the actual gameplay (none of the custom game changes) then delete the ``C:/Games/Diablo II/Data/Global/`` folder.

 ### How To Install On Mac OSX